-Which is undertaken by you.
-In addition to the process of constant self-assessment intrinsic to learning and making work, there are occasions when you will be required to conduct formal self-assessment, for example by completing a Self-Evaluation form.
+- Self-assessment, which is undertaken by you.
+In addition to the process of constant selfassessment intrinsic to learning and making work, there are occasions when you will be required to conduct formal self-assessment, for example by completing a Self-Evaluation form. - Peer-assessment or Peer-evaluation may be undertaken by a fellow student, or a group of students.
+This may occur informally during critiques and seminars or at the end of a unit. - Tutor assessment, is undertaken for all formal assessments of your work.
+Sometimes this is in conjunction with self and or peer-assessment.